consbio/mbgl-renderer/README.md

 ## Development

-Use `yarn watch` to start up a filewatcher to recompile ES6 files in `src/` to ES5 files that are executable in Node in `dist/`.
+Use `yarn watch` to start up a file watcher to recompile ES6 files in `src/` to ES5 files that are executable in Node in `dist/`.
 These are compiled using `babel`.

 ## Testing